 Harry Clarke’s window “The Angel of Peace and Hope” (1918) was presented by Mrs Clifford Lloyd.
 The McGoldrick (west) window depicts the Annunciation and Crucifixion.
 The font dates from 1866 by which time the organ was in place, the lectern from 1877 and the pulpit from 1906.
 The choir was established in 1933.

 The Cross was placed on the Altar in 1970; in 1992 Fr Brennan from St Stephen’s preached in Holy Trinity for the first time.
 We participate at the annual Service at the site of the 7th Century church on Marino Avenue, and since 1994 in the “Sonrise” daybreak Service at Easter.
 The Garden of Remembrance was opened in 1995.

 The first woman Select Vestry member was elected in 1926, though none held office until 1972.
 The first lady Churchwarden was appointed in 1980.
-For a list of Churchwardens click here.
+A full list of Churchwardens may be found in the church.